 Additional benefits of the genuine leadership style include:

 - Boosting your intrinsic motivation (and decreasing your reliance on others for motivation)

-- Following through with more ethical leader behavior so you do not feel guilty at work
+- Following through with more ethical leadership behavior so you do not feel guilty at work

 - Staying true to your personal values

 - Achieving both your short and long-term goals